ZinoStudio931/Automatic-Garments-Size-Measurement-using-HRNet-and-Point-Cloud/README.md

 # Automatic Size Measurement of Garments Using Computer Vision Deep Learning Models and Point Cloud Data
-Welcome to the Repository for **Automatic Garment Size Measurement models**
+Welcome to the Repository for **Automatic Garment Size Measurement models**()
+This repository is for testing published article *Automatic Size Measurement of Garments Using Computer Vision Deep Learning Models and Point Cloud Data*([URL](https://www.mdpi.com/2076-3417/12/10/5286)).

 <!-- ![Sample results of Automatic Size Measurements](/figs/sizing-results-samples.png) -->
 <p align="center">